Richard Wagner: The man behind the myth – DW – 07/24/2024

 He also traveled across Europe, to anywhere where he could find a position.
 In Riga, Latvia, he worked as the music director of the city's German theater.
 It was there he composed his early opera "Rienzi," which he premiered in Dresden in 1842 and which also led to his Paris breakthrough as an opera composer.

-In Paris, he composed, among other things, his opera "The Flying Dutchman," which is on the 2024 Bayreuth Festival program, with Ukrainian conductor Oksana Lyniv leading the festival orchestra.
+In Paris, he composed, among other things, his opera "The Flying Dutchman," which is part of the 2024 Bayreuth Festival program, with Ukrainian conductor Oksana Lyniv leading the festival orchestra.

 Following an uprising in March 1849, Wagner fled to Zurich, where he began to work on the libretto of his multi-opera Ring Cycle; he composed his opera "Tristan and Isolde," about two lovers who are not allowed to be together, at the same time.
 The Ring Cycle is being presented in its entirety this festival season, with Austrian Valentin Schwarz directing.
-"Tristan and Isolde" will be performed on July 25 in a new production by Icelandic dramaturg Thorleifur Örn Arnarsson.
+"Tristan and Isolde" will open on July 25 in a new production by Icelandic dramaturge Thorleifur Orn Arnarsson.

-Wagner built a crypt where he was to be buried in the garden of his villa.
-He died in Venice in 1883.
+Wagner built a crypt where he was to be buried in the garden of his villa, and died in Venice in 1883.
 His wife Cosima began running the festival by 1908.
 Wagner's great-granddaughter, Katharina Wagner, has been festival director since 2008.

-The exhibition "Mensch Wagner" can be seen through October 6 in the Richard Wagner Museum in Bayreuth.
+The exhibition "Mensch Wagner" can be seen through October 6 at the Richard Wagner Museum in Bayreuth.
 The Bayreuth Festival runs from July 24 through August 27.

 This article was originally written in German.